phantom/shortcuts/README.md

 {
   "label": "Redeem",
   "uri": "https://phantom.app/redeem/{{tokenId}}",
+  "type": "collectible",
   "prefersExternalTarget": false,
   "icon": "mint"
 }
 ```

 In this example, `{{tokenId}}` will be replaced with the on-chain identifier of the token displaying this shortcut.

 ## Implementation

-### Guide For Creators
+### Guide For Token Creators

-For use of Shortcuts we request that all collections adhere to the following guidelines:
+For use of Shortcuts we request that all creators adhere to the following guidelines:

 #### Your Shortcuts fall into one of the following categories